 If a permanent change to the lips is desired, Dr. Ransom can use the patient’s own fat cells (autologous fat grafting) or perform a surgical procedure designed to make the lips bigger, through rearrangement of the lip tissue.
 With autologous fat grafting, adipose tissue (fat) from the abdomen or thighs is harvested using a method that is very similar to liposuction.
 This tissue is then washed and purified to isolate the fat cells.
 Subsequently, the fat cells are carefully placed at key anatomic points using tiny injection cannulas; this highlights the natural structure of the lips while adding or restoring volume.
 In many cases, lip augmentation with fat grafts is a permanent solution.
 For some patients, however, the procedure must be repeated to ensure that just the right amount of volume is added.

 Anyone who is interested in enlarging their lips or creating a more supple or sensuous lip contour.
 A variety of methods are available (see above), including temporary and permanent treatments.
-The only contraindications for a lip augmentation are active infection (including “cold sores”), or inflammatory and autoimmne conditions that cause blistering or open sores in the mouth or lips.
+The only contraindications for lip augmentation are active infection (including “cold sores”), or inflammatory and autoimmune conditions that cause blistering or open sores in the mouth or lips.
 These require adequate treatment before the procedure can be performed.
-Dr. Ransom advises patients who are interested in a lip augmentation to first try out the temporary soft tissue fillers.
-These generally last at least six months, and may last up to a year or more in some patients, depending on the filler selected.
-After this trial phase, Dr. Ransom will work with you to design your “new lips” – anything from a subtle refinement to a larger “bee stung” look.
+Dr. Ransom advises patients who are interested in lip augmentation to first try out the temporary soft tissue fillers.
+These generally last at least six months and may last up to a year or more in some patients, depending on the filler selected.
+After this trial phase, Dr. Ransom will work with you to design your “new lips” – anything from a subtle refinement to a larger “bee-stung” look.